The warm sun on our backs.

 Kauai SUP (Self-guided Wailua River SUP journey)

-You can rent all the necessary gear for a self-guided Wailua River paddle from well-known operator, Kauai SUP.
-This way you’ll enjoy a private SUP experience and can go at your own pace – no pressure!
+You can rent all the necessary gear for a self-guided Wailua River paddle from the well-known operator, Kauai SUP.

-Specializing in renting boards for the Wailua River, they have their shop located in Kapaa, less than a minute drive’s to the Wailua River put-in spot.
+Kauai SUP specializes in renting boards for the Wailua River.
+They have their shop located in the town of Kapaa.
+It’s less than a minute drive’s to the Wailua River put-in spot.

-Your Wailua River rental includes stable good-quality SUP boards, lightweight carbon fiber paddles, life jackets and dry bags.
-You’ll even get car foams and straps for transporting your board(s) – and they’ll help put the board(s) on top of your car.
+You also get a lightweight carbon fiber paddle, life jacket and dry bag for storage.
+You even get car foams and straps for transporting board(s) – and they help secure the board(s) on top of your car.

-A Kauai SUP team member will go over the map with you, making sure you know the way along the river for these self-guided tours.
-And they’ll do a lesson at the shop so you’ll know how to SUP.
+A Kauai SUP team member goes over the map with you, making sure you know the way along the river for your self-guided tour.
+They also do a lesson at the shop so you know how to SUP before hitting the river.

 You can also rent boards to go stand-up paddling elsewhere in Kauai.
 Rates per board (and gear) are $100 for 3 days and $170 for weekly SUP rentals.